-During the inspection: We spoke with five people who used the service.
-We spoke with the registered manager, deputy manager and two care staff.
-We looked at the care records of two people who used the service and the personnel files for two members of staff.
+During the inspection: We spoke with one person who used the service and one social care professional.
+We spoke with the registered manager, deputy manager and one care staff member.
+We looked at one person's care records and the personnel files for two members of staff.